Rowan Wick: Toronto Blue Jays

 On July 27, 2023, Wick signed a minor league contract with the Atlanta Braves.
 He did not appear in a game for the Braves organization and was released on July 31.

 On August 2, 2023, Wick signed a minor league contract with the Toronto Blue Jays organization.
 In 20 games for the Triple–A Buffalo Bisons, he posted a 3.86 ERA with 38 strikeouts and 5 saves in 21.0 innings of work.
 Wick elected free agency following the season on November 6.

 Yokohama DeNA BayStars

 On December 16, 2023, Wick signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
+He made 43 appearances for the BayStars in 2024, compiling a 5-1 record and 2.60 ERA with 50 strikeouts and one save over 45 innings of work.

+Wick made 40 relief appearances for Yokohama during the 2025 campaign, registering a 4-1 record and 0.84 ERA with 49 strikeouts and five saves across 42 2/3 innings pitched.
+On December 2, 2025, Wick and the BayStars parted ways.

+San Francisco Giants

+On February 13, 2026, Wick signed a one-year contract with the San Francisco Giants that included a club option for 2027.
+Wick was transferred to the 60-day injured list two days later, a result of a Tommy John procedure he underwent during his time with the BayStars.